-Family Law Attorney serving the entire Eastern Shore of Maryland, including Worcester, Wicomico, and Somerset Counties
+Family Law Attorney serving the entire Central and Eastern Connecticut, including Hartford, Middlesex, Tolland, Windham, and New London Counties

 Are you facing a divorce?
 You’ve Come To The Right Place